coalio/rfscss/README.md

 If a selector does not match any of the patterns specified in the rfscss, this selector **will be ignored**.
 If you wish to include all selectors/rules, you must be either _very specific_ or include a `%` or `?` rule that will match anything _just in case._

 Keep in mind that the right arrow used to separate the rules **also counts as a special character.** If you wish to compare it against a selector you must escape it as `-\>`.

+<h3 id="contributing">Contributing</h3>

+If you wish to contribute to this project, please refer to <a href="https://github.com/coalio/rfscss/blob/master/CONTRIBUTING.md">this document</a>.